-This particular berg has been changing daily since we first saw it, parts are falling off the berg and I decided today was my day to witness this.
-I had 3 camera batteries filled to capacity and the reason I left at 3PM is that all 3 were exhausted… I’ve made a lot of photos and used a small point & shoot camera to film the iceberg from every angle, hoping it would explode while being on video.
-Unfortunately, just moments before the iceberg eventually gave birth to a baby berg, the batteries on the point & shoot went dead.
+This particular berg has been changing daily since we first saw it, parts are falling off the berg and I decided today was my day to witness it.
+I made a ton of photos and used a second camera to film the iceberg from every angle, hoping it would collapse on video.
+Unfortunately, just moments before the iceberg eventually gave birth to a baby berg the batteries on the video camera ran out of juice.

 I did take pictures of all the action though, the berg had been making loud booming noises all morning, announcing its inevitable demise.
 After a particularly deep and gut-wrenching roar, the iceberg finally collapsed into the bay.
 The resulting wave could have turned over a small boat, but fortunately I was the only one near, at a safe distance some 50 metres away, up on the cliffs.

 Like I said this all happened while I was taking photos and not film, but here you can sort of see what it looked like anyway:

 After the baby berg had fallen off, it quickly floated away allowing the big iceberg to turn over, showing its new shape.
 I wanted to take a few shots of the bay with both the iceberg and the baby berg so I walked out to the other side of the cliffs.

 When I got to my new vantage point a tour boat arrived on the scene: